computationalgeography/lue/document/luepy/case_study/raster.rst

 A raster is a discretization of a value within a spatial extent.
 This value does not change through time.
 The next sections describe how a single raster can be captured by the LUE conceptual data model.
-The result is capable of capturing multiple rasters for multiple items.
+The result is capable of capturing multiple rasters for multiple objects.

 time domain
 -----------
-A raster's location and cell values don't change through time, so the time domain is marked as omnipresent.
-See the case of a :ref:`raster stack <raster_stack>` for information about storing rasters whose values do change through time.
+A raster's location and cell values don't change through time, so the time domain is not configured.
+See the case of a :ref:`raster stack
+<raster_stack>` for information about storing rasters whose values do
+change through time.

 space domain